Alan Bennett

 Alan Bennett (born 9 May 1934) is an English playwright, author, actor and screenwriter.
 He has received numerous awards and honours including four BAFTA Awards, four Laurence Olivier Awards, and two Tony Awards.
-In 2005 he received the Society of London Theatre Special Award.
+In 2005, he received the Society of London Theatre Special Award.

 Bennett was born in Leeds and attended Oxford University.
 He taught medieval history at the university for several years.
 His work in the satirical revue Beyond the Fringe at the 1960 Edinburgh Festival brought him instant fame and later a Special Tony Award.
 He turned to writing full time and gained acclaim with his plays at the Royal National Theatre.
 The following plays were adapted into films: The Madness of King George (1994), The History Boys (2006), and The Lady in the Van (2015).

 Early life

 Bennett was born on 9 May 1934 in Armley, Leeds, West Riding of Yorkshire.
 The younger son of a Co-op butcher, Walter, and his wife, Lilian Mary (née Peel), Bennett attended Christ Church, Upper Armley, Church of England School (in the same class as Barbara Taylor Bradford), and then Leeds Modern School (now Lawnswood School).
-He has an older brother.
+He has an older brother, Gordon, who is exactly three years older than him.
+Gordon is a retired airline pilot.

 Bennett learned Russian at the Joint Services School for Linguists (JSSL) during his national service before applying for a scholarship at Oxford University.
 He was accepted by Exeter College, Oxford, and graduated with a first-class degree in history.
 While at Oxford, he performed comedy with a number of eventually successful actors in The Oxford Revue.
 He remained at the university for several years, working as a junior lecturer of Medieval History at Magdalen College, before deciding, in 1960, that he was not suited to being an academic.